 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+But research shows swimming is also terrific for your heart — even if you’re currently in cardiac rehabilitation after a major cardiac event like a heart attack or you have heart failure, says Dr. Van Iterson.
 Even if you’re reluctant to exercise because of your arthritis, swimming and other water activities are easier to get into because they’re easier on your joints.

 Dr. Van Iterson says swimming can be well-tolerated by people in and recovering from heart failure or coronary artery disease.

 “Swimming uses multiple body parts with more emphasis on the upper body,” Dr. Van Iterson says.
 He adds that open heart surgery patients should not use the pool until all surgical incisions are well healed.

 Dr. Van Iterson says if you have arthritis and are new to exercise, you’ll likely find swimming can help your heart with much less of a toll on the joints compared to, say, walking on a treadmill or bicycling.
 And, he adds, other water activities can be beneficial, too.

 “It doesn’t just have to be swimming,” says Dr. Van Iterson.
 “You can take a water aerobics class or water walking in both shallow and deep-water.”